-Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results Among patients who achieved ≥50% improvement in pain intensity (titration phase) and were randomized to treatment with tapentadol ER, 59.1% of patients maintained ≥50% improvement through week 12 (maintenance phase); whereas 18.0% of patients who had not achieved ≥50% improvement (titration phase) and were randomized to tapentadol ER reached ≥50% improvement from pre-titration by week 12 of the maintenance period.
-Among patients who were randomized to placebo after achieving $\geq$ 50% improvement in pain intensity (titration phase), 36.4% of patients maintained $\geq$ 50% improvement through the maintenance phase, while only 16.5% of those randomized to placebo and had not reached $\geq$ 50% improvement during titration reached $\geq$ 50% improvement during the maintenance phase.
-A total of 64.4% of tapentadol ER-treated patients and 38.4% of placebo-treated patients reported on the PGIC scale that their overall status was "very much improved" or "much improved" ( P <0.001).
+Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results Acetaminophen ≤2,000 mg/day was permitted during the OL phase, except during the last 4 days.
+11-point rating scale, and effective method of birth control (if applicable) Of those patients who were randomized to placebo after achieving ≥30% improvement in PI (titration phase), 48.7% of patients maintained ≥30% improvement through the maintenance phase, while only 17.5% of patients who were randomized to placebo and had not reached ≥30% improvement (titration phase) achieved ≥30% improvement in PI during the maintenance phase. last 4 days.
+Among patients who achieved ≥50% improvement in PI (titration phase) and were randomized to treatment with tapentadol ER, 59.1% of patients maintained ≥50% improvement through week 12 (maintenance phase); whereas 18.0% of patients who had not achieved ≥50% improvement (titration phase) and were randomized to tapentadol ER reached ≥50% improvement from pre-titration by week 12 of the maintenance period.
+Among patients who were randomized to placebo after achieving \geq 50% improvement in PI (titration phase), 36.4% of patients maintained \geq 50% improvement through the maintenance phase, while only 16.5% of those randomized to placebo and had not reached \geq 50% improvement during titration reached \geq 50% improvement during the maintenance phase.
+A total of 64.4% of tapentadol ER-treated patients and 38.4% of placebo-treated patients reported on the PGIC scale that their overall status was "very much improved" or "much improved" (P<0.001).
 The overall incidence of adverse events (maintenance phase) was 70.9% among the tapentadol ER group and 51.8% among the placebo group.
 The most commonly reported events among the active treatment group were nausea, anxiety, diarrhea, and dizziness.
 During the maintenance phase, the overall incidence of adverse events was similar between males and females, those ages <65 years and >65 years, and among opioid-naïve and opioid-experienced individuals who received tapentadol ER.
 Treatment-emergent serious adverse events occurred in 1.4% of tapentadol ER-treated patients in the titration phase; and among 5.1% of the tapentadol ER-treated patients and 1.6% of placebo-treated patients in the maintenance phase.
-Afilalo et al AC, DB, MC, PC, RCT N=1,030 Primary: Change in Primary: Significant pain relief was achieved with tapentadol ER vs placebo at study endpoint.
-Tapentadol ER 100 mg BID Patients &gt; 40 years of age 12 weeks (main- tenance average pain intensity at week- 12 of the The least square mean difference was - 0.7 (95% CI, -1.04, -0.33) at week 12 of the maintenance period compared to placebo.
-VS with a diagnosis phase after a maintenance Secondary: